Anti-Inflammatory Diets and IBS

 Potential Drawbacks for IBS:

-• It can be restrictive and overwhelming at first: The elimination phase removes many everyday foods like onions, garlic, and bread, making meal planning challenging.
+• It can be restrictive and overwhelming at first: The elimination phase eliminates many everyday foods, such as onions, garlic, and bread, making meal planning challenging.

 • It doesn’t address diet quality: It is still possible to follow a Low FODMAP diet and eat mainly processed foods, which may support gut health in the long term